SantiagoPuertas/Dwelling-Energy-Insights/README.md

 3. Evaluation on the group project as a whole.

+**What was the situation?**

+**What was your task?**

+**What actions did you take, what did you do?**

+**What was the result, what happened?**

+**What did you learn (reflection)?**

 On the other hand, having worked with the Scrum methodology we have been able to follow the project day by day.
 The daily standup has been a task that we have done methodologically every day.
 At the beginning it could have been a useless task, but over time and as we have been closing sprints with the objectives met, it has become a main task for the correct development of the project.

 Having worked on a real project with meetings with a product owner has given us a much more real vision of it.
 It has not been a mere job for the university.
 We had deadlines to meet, as well as expectations of the neighbors of the neighborhood where the information (Smart meters) and the product owner have been collected.